HOME Register

 set up: idiomatic verb. to arrange

-interview: n. meeting where one person takes questions to answer and the other or others present questions on a subject matter.
+interview: noun. meeting where one person takes questions to answer and the other or others present questions on a subject matter.
 In this conversation, this is a job interview

 place: to make a telephone call in this conversation

-applicant: n. a person who applies for a position
+applicant: noun. a person who applies for a position

-Sales Rep: compound n.
+Sales Rep: compound noun.
 Sales Representative: The person who represents the sales department of a business

 screen: v. to make a selection over a pull of applicants for a position by asking them questions